Honorary Citizens of Bangladesh

 Father Marino Rigon

-A fourth person, Father Marino Rigon of Italy, was also granted honorary citizenship in 2009 for his contribution to Bangladesh Liberation War.
+A fourth person, Father Marino Rigon of Italy, was also granted honorary citizenship in 2009 for his contribution to the Bangladesh Liberation War.
 Father Rigon came to Bangladesh (then East Pakistan) in 1953 as part of missionary work.
-He worked for over 40 years, helped war refugees and freedom fighters in 1971 in Baniarchar Catholic Church’s parish, Gopalgonj.
-He provided food and shelter to refugees, offered treatment to injured freedom fighters even when his life was under threat.
-He also played a key role in poverty alleviation, the spread of education, medical service, and helping poor women.
-Father Marino Rigon was a fluent Bangla speaker and translated few Bangla books into the Italian language.
+He worked for over 40 years helping war refugees and freedom fighters in 1971 in Baniarchar Catholic Church’s parish, Gopalgonj.
+He provided food and shelter to refugees and offered treatment to injured freedom fighters even when his life was under threat.
+He also played a key role in poverty alleviation, spreading education medical service, and helping poor women.
+Father Marino Rigon was a fluent Bangla speaker and translated a few Bangla books into Italian.
 Father Marino Rigon died in 2017 in Italy.

 Leave a Reply